scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 -------

-*Tensors* |---| dense n-dimensional arrays |---| are another common concept in modern natural language processing.
+*Tensors* |---| dense n-dimensional arrays |---| are another common concept in modern NLP.
 The deep learning models that drive much of state-of-the-art NLP today take tensors as inputs and outputs and operate internally over other tensors.
-Embeddings, a key part of many NLP algorithms, can be efficiently represented with tensors.
+Embeddings |---| data structures that encode information about a block of text as a dense vector amenable to analysis with algorithms that expect dense input |---| are a key part of many NLP algorithms and can be efficiently represented with tensors.
 Tensors are also useful for more traditional types of NLP data, such as n-grams and one-hot-encoded feature vectors.

-Our ``TensorArray`` extension array class represents a Pandas series where each element is a tensor.
-Internally, we represent the entire series' data as a single dense NumPy array.
-The TensorArray class translates Pandas array operations to vectorized operations over the underlying Numpy array.
-These vectorized operations are much more efficient than iterating over a list of tensors.
+Our ``TensorArray`` extension array class represents a Pandas Series where each element is a tensor.
+Internally, we represent the entire Series' data as a single dense NumPy array.
+The TensorArray class translates Pandas array operations to vectorized operations over the underlying NumPy array.
+Because CPython :cite:`cpython`, the most common runtime for Python, uses an intepreter to run Python code, these vectorized operations are much more efficient than iterating over a list of tensors.

-Since the individual data items in a ``TensorArray`` are actually slices of a larger Numpy array, our tensor data type integrates seamlessly with third party libraries that accept Numpy arrays.
+Since the individual data items in a ``TensorArray`` are actually slices of a larger NumPy array, our tensor data type integrates seamlessly with third party libraries that accept NumPy arrays.
 For example, Figure :ref:`matplotlib` shows how our tensor data type works with the ``matplotlib`` :cite:`Hunter:2007` plotting library in a Jupyter notebook.